 Introduction

 COVID-19 related domestic lockdowns and associated restrictions on international travel continue to profoundly impact on economies globally, in respect of employment and output.
 According to the World Tourism Organization (UNWTO) [1], international tourist arrivals have declined 65% during the first half of 2020, which translates into a loss of 440 million international arrivals and about US$ 460 billion in export revenues from international tourism.
-Exchange-rate and balance of payments pressures have also been experienced by economies heavily dependent on tourism and travel inflows [2].
+Exchange-rate and balance of payments pressures have been experienced by economies heavily dependent on tourism and travel inflows [2].
 As economies move at uneven speeds between higher and lower levels of restrictions on travel, policymakers face a shortage of timely official data which further complicates assessment of their economic impacts.

-In response, so-called high-frequency data are required to provide a more up-to-date view, both nationally and globally, of the economic impacts of tourism and travel restrictions, which will likely persist into 2021 and beyond.
-In this work we contribute to the assessment by using high-frequency flight data to estimate changes in international passenger capacity and to compile a Global Passenger Capacity Index (PCI).
+In response, high-frequency data are required to provide a more up-to-date assessment, both nationally and globally, of the economic impacts of tourism and travel restrictions, which will likely persist into 2021 and beyond.
+In this work we contribute to the assessment by using high-frequency flight data to estimate, with global coverage, changes in international passenger capacity and to compile a Global Passenger Capacity Index (PCI).
 We discuss how estimates of passenger capacity and the PCI compare with available official estimates of passenger data.
 We assess the usefulness of our indicators and discuss ongoing work and potential areas for improvement.

 Methods